DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 ‘cybercrime’), because applications now offer us everything we want to listen to directly on the internet.
-Libraries and their content are all available without many limits, so there is no need anymore for files that are actually stored and catalogued on your device.
+Libraries and their content are all available without many limits, so there is no need anymore for files that are actually stored and cataloged on your device.
 Examples of these online audio libraries are Spotify and Grooveshark.

 This loss of ‘stored’ files in online audio libraries also extends to